 A sponsored award issued in a foreign currency carries risk due to the conversion rate fluctations, as the actual amount of the award in US dollars may not be determined until all payments in the foreign currency have been received and converted to USD.

-OSP will provide an estimate of the US dollar equivalent when the eGC1 is created.
-This amount is only an estimate, and can be months old when the payment is received.
+OSP will ask departments to provide an estimate of the US dollar equivalent when the eGC1 is created.
+This amount is only an estimate and can be months old when the payment is received.
+See OSP’s webpage on Proposals to Foreign Sponsors for information on how to convert a foreign currency to US dollars.

 When the dollar is strong and goes up in value, the value of the foreign currency will decrease accordingly because it will take more of the foreign currency to equal $1.00.
 That means that we will receive fewer US dollars, which will cause awards issued in foreign currency to be worth less than originally estimated.